 While the film is primarily based on Greco-Roman mythology, aspects of it are drawn from other cultures.
-The Kraken comes from Norse mythology, and the Djinn originated in the Arabian/Oriental regions, while Cepheus's snipe about Andromeda being a missionary might hint at the coming Christianity (Christians often served as missionaries).
+The Kraken comes from Norse mythology, and the Djinn originated in the Arabian/Oriental regions, while Cepheus' snipe about Andromeda being a missionary, might hint at the coming Christianity (Christians often serve as missionaries).

-Early in the movie, Perseus told Draco that he would not use anything from the gods but later in the movie when he mets Zesus for the first time, Perseus accepts the gold coin from Zeus that he used as a bribe for the ferryman.
+Early in the movie, Perseus told Draco that he would not use anything from the gods, but later in the movie, when he mets Zeus for the first time, Perseus accepts the gold coin from Zeus, that he used as payment for the ferryman.

 The trivia items below may give away important plot points.

-According to the director, the movie was meant to end with Perseus and Andromeda ending up together (as in all previous tellings of the Perseus story) with Perseus and Io's relationship being purely platonic.
-However the studio disliked this idea and the movie was re-shot to have Perseus and Io end up together.
+According to Louis Leterrier, the movie was meant to end with Perseus and Andromeda ending up together (as in all previous tellings of the Perseus story) with Perseus and Io's relationship being purely platonic.
+However, the studio disliked this idea, and the movie was re-shot to have Perseus and Io end up together.